(1) A detailed study shall be required for any activity that is within 200 feet of a fish and wildlife habitat area.

 (2) Due to the sensitive nature of certain species, the applicant shall notify the City if the proposed activity will occur within 660 feet (one-eighth of a mile) of a fish and wildlife habitat area; the City may then contact appropriate agencies and determine if a detailed study should be prepared, based on the sensitivity of the site.

-(3) The City Planner shall require a detailed study of a habitat area if the following indicators are present:
+(3) The Department of Community and Economic Development shall require a detailed study of a habitat area if the following indicators are present:

-(d) The City Planner possesses a reasonable belief that a fish and wildlife habitat may exist.
+(d) The Department of Community and Economic Development possesses a reasonable belief that a fish and wildlife habitat may exist.
 Such reasonable belief shall be supported by a site visit and subsequent consultation with a qualified fish and wildlife biologist.
 [Ord.
+4525 § 1, 2021; Ord.
 3911 § 2, 2009; Code 1970 § 28.20.040.]